King Building 320B

 My research centers on the ethics and politics of intervention in the global South.
-Broadly, I take interest in how the growing presence of foreign humanitarian, development, and scientific projects in sub-Saharan Africa reconfigures local social geographies, producing new kinds of status, mobility, expertise, and exclusions.
+I take interest in how the growing presence of humanitarian, development, and scientific projects in sub-Saharan Africa reconfigures local social geographies, producing new kinds of status, mobility, expertise, and exclusions.

-I am working on a book (The Marketplace of Expertise: The Production and Circulation of AIDS Knowledge in Malawi) that explores how the commodification of health-related data in the global health 'marketplace of expertise' reconfigures local social worlds, producing new political subjectivities and modes of governance.
+I am working on a book titled Cooking Data: Politics and Culture in an African Research World that explores how the commodification of health-related data intersects local social worlds, producing new political subjectivities and modes of governance.
 Cooking Data draws on 18 months of ethnography in Malawi to tell the life story of data itself, tracking its transformation from pencil marks on a survey page into the statistics consumed by policy makers, researchers, and the public.
 The book uncovers hidden relationships between the knowledge work that produces data and its value to various audiences.
 I analyze, for example, the consequences and contradictions of accumulative “giving and taking”—of information, blood tests, informed consent, and so on—in survey research encounters between “insiders” and “outsiders” in Malawi.
 I also show how research projects that return to Malawi to collect data year after year become important sites of social mobility for the young Malawians they hire as fieldwork supervisors and data collectors.

 I grew up in New Jersey, but I’ve spent most of the past decade in Philadelphia and Malawi.
 I enjoy running, marine life, and airport ethnography.